How to Redirect Your Domain by Setting Up Web Forwarding¶

 You can also specify whether this is a permanent forward, a temporary forward, or a masked forward.

-- A permanent forward should be used when you have permanently moved your site, or if you intend a forward to continue indefinitely.
-This type of forward signals to a search engine that the website which is forwarded to is the authoritative source for that domain.
+A permanent forward should be used when you have permanently moved your site, or if you intend a forward to continue indefinitely.
+This type of redirect signals to a search engine that the website which is forwarded to is the authoritative source for that domain.

-- A masked forward will hide the destination address from users.
+A masked forward will hide the destination address from users.
 With both a temporary and a permanent forward the user will see the final address of the forward displayed in their address bar.
 However, when using a masked forward the user will see the original address in the address bar no matter where they go to on the forwarded site.
 Be cautious when using this type of forwarding, as it is penalized by search engines.
 Some browsers may show the real address anyway, or even block the content altogether.
-For most customers, a temporary or permanent forward is the better option.
+Some browsers may not support frames, which are required for a masked forward to work.
+For most users, a temporary or permanent forward is the better option.

 It is not possible to create a masked forward using a https link.

 When creating a new forward, you may want to start with HTTP, then verify that the forward is working correctly.
 Then, after you have verified the forward is working, you can switch to HTTPS or to the dual HTTP and HTTPS option.
 This approach allows you to identify any problems before an SSL certificate is put in place.